UCA Open Day Website Redesign

 User Testing

-We tested our Open Day prototype with three students to gather real-time feedback on clarity, navigation, and overall usability.
+We tested our Open Day prototype with three students to gather real-time feedback on clarity, navigation pattern, and overall usability.
 Their insights helped us identify what worked well and where improvements were needed.
+Overall, the feedback was positive, and the small changes made the design feel more intuitive, clear, and easier to use.

 User 1